progress/iceberg/PAS/Monitoring/INSTALL_OE117.md

-# Continuous PAS Monitoring #
+# Continuous PAS Monitoring - OpenEdge 11.7 #

 ## Installation & Usage ##

 The provided `build.xml` files are expected to be used with the `proant` utility from within a PROENV session.
 You should be aware of the location of your PAS instance to be monitored along with a location where your collector/monitor endpoint may reside--the latter may be on a separate server and in fact is strongly encouraged.
 The primary 2 folders contain the artifacts for tailoring the Application and Collector instances, respectively.
-For a comprehensive history and listing of all commands, see the file `Pulse_Metrics_Enablement.pdf` in this directory.
+For a comprehensive history and listing of all commands, see the file `Pulse_Metrics_Enablement.pdf` in this directory (which focuses more on the approach for OpenEdge 12.2+).

 **For all of the proceeding instructions and for best results, please utilize a PROENV session to make the DLC location and all necessary OpenEdge utilities available in your system path.**